microsoft/codetour/README.md

 Once you've started a tour, the comment UI will guide you, and includes navigation actions that allow you to perform the following:

-- `Previous` - Navigate back to the previous step in the current tour
+- `Move Previous` - Navigate back to the previous step in the current tour
-- `Next` - Navigate to the next step in the current tour
+- `Move Next` - Navigate to the next step in the current tour
+- `Edit Tour` - Begin editing the current tour (see [authoring](#authoring-tours) for details)
 - `End Tour` - End the current tour and remove the comment UI

 Additionally, you can use the `ctrl+right` / `ctrl+left` (Windows/Linux) and `cmd+right` / `cmd+left` (macOS) keyboard shortcuts to move forwards and backwards in the tour.
 When you're actively in a code tour, the status bar will also display the title and current step of the tour.
-If you navigate away from the active tour step, you can click on the status bar item and resume the tour at any time.

 <img width="500px" src="https://user-images.githubusercontent.com/116461/76151723-ca00b580-606c-11ea-9bd5-81c1d9352cef.png" />

 If you navigate away from the current step and need to resume, you can do that via any of the following actions:

-- Right-clicking the active tour in the `Code Tours` tree and selecting `Resume Tour`
+- Right-clicking the active tour in the `CodeTours` tree and selecting `Resume Tour`
-- Clicking the `Code Tour` status bar item
+- Clicking the `CodeTour` status bar item
-- Running the `Code Tour: Resume Tour` command in the command palette
+- Running the `CodeTour: Resume Tour` command in the command palette

 At any time, you can end the current code tour by means of one of the following actions:

 - Click the `x` button in the current step comment
-- Click the `x` button next to the active tour in the `Code Tours` tree
+- Click the `x` button next to the active tour in the `CodeTours` tree
-- Running the `Code Tour: End Tour` command in the command palette
+- Running the `CodeTour: End Tour` command in the command palette

 ## Authoring tours

-If you'd like to create a code tour for your codebase, you can simply click the `+` button in the `Code Tours` tree view and/or run the `Code Tour: Record Tour` command.
+If you'd like to create a code tour for your codebase, you can simply click the `+` button in the `CodeTours` tree view and/or run the `CodeTour: Record Tour` command.
 This will start the "tour recorder", which allows you to begin opening files, clicking the "comment bar" for the line you want to annotate, and then adding the respective description (including markdown!).
-Add as many steps as you want, and then when done, click the save icon in the comment UI to write the tour to the current project.
+Add as many steps as you want, and then when done, click the save icon in the comment UI to write the tour to the currently opened workspace.

-While you're recording, the `Code Tours` [tree view](#tree-view) will display the currently recorded tour, and it's current set of steps.
+While you're recording, the `CodeTours` [tree view](#tree-view) will display the currently recorded tour, and it's current set of steps.
 You can tell which tour is being recorded because it will have a microphone icon to the left of its name.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76165260-c6c00500-6112-11ea-9cda-0a6cb9b72e8f.gif" />